Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The Homotopy Fixed Point Spectral Sequence for Theory

 \begin{rem} Since $E$ is a ring spectrum, we have the Frobenius identity

 for $a\in \underline{\pi}_*E(G/H)$, $x\in \underline{\pi}_*E(G/K)$ and $K\subseteq H \subseteq G$. \end{rem}

-Together, \fullref{lem:reps} and \fullref{prop:cohmackeycomplete} give the following transfers and restrictions.
-Note that all other transfers follow from these using the Frobenius identity and the multiplicative structure of the restriction. \begin{prop} In the Mackey functor \eqref{eq:mackey}, there are the following restrictions
+Together, \Cref{lem:reps} and \Cref{prop:cohmackeycomplete} give the following transfers and restrictions.
+Note that all other transfers follow from these using the Frobenius identity and the multiplicative structure of the restriction. \begin{prop} In the Mackey functor \eqref{eq:mackey}, there are restrictions

 and $\res_2^4(\nu)=0$.
 In particular, $\res_2^4(\Delta_1^{-1}\varpi^2) = (\eta_0 \eta_1)^2$.